Understanding intermediate layers using linear classifier probes: Related Work

 There are good arguments to support the claim that the first layers of a convolution network for image recognition contain filters that are relatively ``general'', in the sense that they would work great even if we switched to an entirely different dataset of images.
-The last layers are specific to the dataset being used, and has to be retrained when using a different dataset.
-In ~\citet{yosinski2014transferable} the authors try to pinpoint the at which this transition occurs, but they show that the exact transition is spread across multiple layers.
+The last layers are specific to the dataset being used, and have to be retrained when using a different dataset.
+In~\citet{yosinski2014transferable} the authors try to pinpoint the layer at which this transition occurs, but they show that the exact transition is spread across multiple layers.
+In~\citet{donahue2014decaf} the authors study the transfer of features from the last few layers of a model to a novel generic task.
+In~\citet{zeiler2014visualizing} the authors show that the filters are picking up certain patterns that make sense to us visually, and they show a method to visually inspect the filters as input images.